shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 # Backward Compatibility Promise

-Smooth and safe upgrades of your own e-commerce project are very important to us.
+Smooth and safe upgrades of your own ecommerce project are very important to us.
 In the same time, we need to be able to improve Shopsys Framework for you by adding functionality, enhancing or simplifying current functions and fixing bugs.
 After reading this promise you'll understand backward compatibility, what changes you can expect and how we plan to make changes in the future.